John II of Liechtenstein

 John II helped King Wenceslaus IV escape to Vienna from his second imprisonment on 11 November 1403.
 Wenceslas was able to initially escape his prison wearing a disguise.
 He crossed the Danube, where John II was waiting for him with a guard of fifty horsemen who escorted him to Mikulov Castle.

 In 1405, Margrave Jobst paid a ransom for John II after he was captured in his service.

+Family

+John II was the son of Hartneid III of Liechtenstein, and the grandson of Hartneid II of Liechtenstein.
+His uncle, John I of Liechtenstein, acquired the lands of Lednice for the family.

 In popular culture

-A fictionalized John appears in the 2018 video game Kingdom Come: Deliverance.
-In the game, he is shown with Margrave Jobst, Divish of Talmberg, Hans Capon, Hanush of Leipa, and Radzig Kobyla planning on how to defeat Sigismund and free Wenceslaus from captivity.
+A fictionalized John II appears in the 2018 video game Kingdom Come: Deliverance.
+He returned in the 2025 sequel Kingdom Come: Deliverance II.
+In 2022, it was leaked that John II would be voiced by actor Richard Kiess.
+He was portrayed by Czech actor Matouš Ruml, who also voiced the character in the Czech version of the game.